-The following hydrating face masks are not the same as my face mask using cosmetic clay, they are much more of a cooling mask without that uncomfortable rock hard feeling we associate with a standard mask.
+The following hydrating face masks are not quite the same as my face mask using cosmetic clay, they are much more of a cooling mask without that uncomfortable rock hard feeling we associate with a standard mask.

 How Hydrating Face Masks Work

 - All of these masks will keep for 2 days without a preservative if kept in the fridge, and 6 months with a preservative if stored in an airtight container.
 Using a preservative is entirely your choice, as I know many of you try to avoid these.

 - Please note that although the water and gum in my hydrating face mask feels very refreshing, they don’t actually offer any advantages to the skin.
 They simply work as a carrier for all the other skin beneficial ingredients we’ll be throwing in!

 - As the gel mask stays on the face for around 10 to 15 minutes and is gentle on your skin, you can use this every day (unlike a regular face mask).
 Daily use within a routine facial at home with natural products is a great way to get those vitamin-packed oils and clays absorbed into the skin.

 - You will notice that I’ve included 3 simple face masks below.
 Your standard replenishing beauty gel, a skin energising beauty gel and of course my gorgeous aloe vera eye gel that is specially designed to be even gentler around the most sensitive area of the face.

 - You’ll find that a lot of the ingredients can be substituted in order to tailor it to your specific needs, so take a look at the ‘make it your own’ section below to get more information on how to do this.

 First, Here’s My Replenishing Gel Face Mask Recipe